 Young people on any paid education, training or apprenticeship programmes are not eligible for RBF support.

 Specialist residential institutions offering the Residential Bursary Fund in the 2017 to 2018 academic year can be found on GOV.UK.

-Institutions should direct any queries about the allocation and administration of RBF to EFA via our
+Institutions should direct any queries about the allocation and administration of RBF to ESFA via our